Couples Estatre Planning Bundle

 7. providing the residuary estate to Rolf’s two children to be held in trust for the children until they reach the age of 25.

-Courts stand in Will maker’s shoes to make the Statutory Will
+Courts stand in the Will maker’s shoes to make the Statutory Will

 The courts stand in the Will maker’s shoes.
 They are seeking to sit as a ‘wise and just testator’.
-For example, most people allow their children at 18 years of age to gain control of their deceased estate.
-However, if you have $9m then an age of majority put back to 25 seems reasonable.
-While a 3-Generation Testamentary Trust is more tax effective, even a basic Testamentary Trust saves the children a lot of income tax, Capital Gains Tax and stamp duty.
+For example, most people allow their children to gain control of their estate at 18.
+However, if you have $9m, then setting the age of majority back to 25 seems reasonable.
+While a 3-Generation Testamentary Trust is more tax-effective, even a basic Testamentary Trust saves the children a lot of income tax, Capital Gains Tax, and stamp duty.
 Leaving a bit of money to the grandparents and auntie, who are very much hands-on with the children, seems fair.

-You can read JW v John Siganto As the Litigation Guardian for AW & CW here.
+For more information, read JW v John Siganto, As the Litigation Guardian for AW & CW [2015] QSC 300.

 Free resources to help protect young and vulnerable children: